 Budget Savvy Stay at Hilton Garden Inn Chicago

 We used the Hilton Garden Inn on Chicago’s Magnificent Mile as our base while exploring downtown.
-The hotel is located in an excellent location and offers very competitive prices for the neighborhood.
+Also, the hotel is located in an excellent location and offers very competitive prices for the neighborhood.